How to Make Your Fillers Last Longer

-The injections of hyaluronic acid, which reduce loss of facial volume, are now a popular treatment for those looking to diminish forehead creases, sunken jowls and laughter lines, but many patients don’t know what to do get a longer-lasting effect.
+The injections of hyaluronic acid, which reduce the loss of facial volume, are now a popular treatment for those looking to diminish forehead creases, sunken jowls and laughter lines, but many patients don’t know what to do get a longer-lasting effect.

 Fillers should last between six and nine months, but this depends on your skin, the type of filler and the way your practitioner has used it.
 After six to nine months, the effects of the fillers start to weaken until your skin eventually returns to how it was pre-treatment.
 Because the skin is not made to hold the collagen and other filler substances once the natural collagen degrades, this means effects disappear.